“This post may contain affiliate links. Please read my disclosure for more info.

 - YNAB also enables you to setup multiple savings goals, and track your progress.

-YNAB will also ask you about expenses that may not occur every month, like car maintenance, or a water bill.
+YNAB will also help you to track variable expenses like car maintenance, or a water bill.
 It’ll then help you to set aside money each month to prepare for it.

 Dave Ramsey’s “Every Dollar” Budgeting Tool

 Dave Ramsey’s Every Dollar app does just what the name implies.
-It’s another zero-based budgeting tool that guides you through entering your income and expenses, then gives every dollar a job.
+It’s another zero-based monthly budget planner that guides you through entering your total income, monthly spending, then helps you to assign every dollar.

 Free Monthly Budget Templates from Microsoft Office